 Queen Artemisia's grandson Lygdamis was now on the throne and no credit to that great Queen.
 Lygdamis was a tyrant of the first water and neither he nor his Persian Overlord Artaxerxes were very popular with the masses.

-Exile from Halicarnassus:
+Exile from Halicarnassus

 Young Herodotus and his uncle Panyasis, who was a poet, became involved in an unsuccessful plot to overthrow the evil duo.
 The whole episode ended with Panyasis's capture and execution and with Herodotus fleeing the city and seeking shelter in neighboring Samos.

-Here he was to remain for the next eight years, and in that time learned to speak and write in the Ionic dialect.
+He was to remain here for the next eight years, and in that time learned to speak and write in the Ionic dialect.
 His 'Histories' were later written in this language.
-His return to Halicarnassus after Lygdamis had been overthrown was brief and bitter - the new political party didn't want him around either, and so he was again forced to leave, this time for good.
+His return to Halicarnassus after Lygdamis had been overthrown was brief and bitter - the new political party didn't want him around, and so he was again forced to leave, this time for good.

 In any case, he soon left the comforts of Athens for the hardships of the life on the road.
 The places he visited included Egypt, Babylon, Susa, Ecbatana, the Crimea, Georgia, Tyre, Syria, Thrace, Cyrene, Libya, and the whole of Greece.

-The History Books:
+The History Books